-According to Walker, the backmost, bottommost sections of hair are generally darkest, and thus can handle a little bit of extra processing time.
+According to Walker, the backmost and bottommost sections of hair are generally darkest, and thus, can handle a little bit of extra processing time.
 For this reason, he advises applying bleach on the back “quarters” before making your way to the front.
-(Pro tip: the little “baby hairs” in the front develop much more quickly and are most susceptible to damage, so save those for absolute last!)
+(Pro tip: the baby hairs in the front develop much more quickly and are most susceptible to damage, so save those for absolute last).

 After you’ve coated the bottommost layer of your chosen back quarter, coat the remaining, overlying segment(s) until you’ve covered all of the hair within your quarter.
 Once you’ve completed this quarter, move to your remaining back quarter.
 Repeat the aforementioned “layering and painting” process.

 Once you’ve covered both of your back quarters, give yourself a quick pat on the back—you’ve completed, arguably, the hardest part of this whole process.
 Of course, there are still two more untouched segments in the front—however, I find the front significantly easier to work with.
 For each of these remaining front sections, follow the same method you used for the back, continuing to leave about 1cm of root untouched.

 Step 4: Bleach your roots

 Time to get your roots in on the action.
 Walker advises mixing a fresh batch of bleach specifically for this area—“your roots are worth it!” he notes.
 “Once you have applied the bleach 1cm off the scalp right through to the ends, go back to the first section and start applying at the roots.”

 Step 5: Use a plastic shower cap (optional)